 Classes & Ensembles Additions and Withdrawals

-Students may withdraw from courses, Chamber Music groups and Jazz Ensembles and receive a refund according to the following schedule:
+Students may withdraw from courses, chamber music groups and jazz ensembles and receive a refund according to the following schedule:

-- After the third week, no refund.
+- After the fourth scheduled class or rehearsal, no refund.

-Students may withdraw from Large Ensembles (orchestras and choruses) and receive a refund according to the following schedule:
+Students may withdraw from large ensembles (orchestras and choruses) and receive a refund according to the following schedule:

 - Before the first scheduled rehearsal, full tuition refund less $210 non-refundable deposit.